Marwan al-Shehhi: September 11 attacks and death

-Al-Shehhi flew the plane faster and lower into the tower than Atta did, into the eastern half of the South Tower's southern facade close to the southeast corner between floors 77 and 85, causing the tower's structural integrity to be compromised far more severely than the North Tower's.
-Just before 9:59 that morning, the South Tower became the first tower to collapse, having stood for 55 minutes after the plane crash.
+Al-Shehhi flew the plane faster and lower into the tower than Atta did, into the eastern half of the South Tower's southern facade close to the southeast corner, causing the tower's structural integrity to be compromised far more severely than the North Tower's.
+At 9:59 a.m., the South Tower became the first tower to collapse, having stood for 56 minutes after the plane crash.